310mc/https-310mc.github.io-tl/source/_posts/sub_story/melancholic_club_activities.md

 {% endbubble %}

 {% bubble Midori awkward %}
-That moment felt so exhilarating that… I *might* have found basketball fun to play…?
+That moment felt so exhilarating that… I *might* have found basketball fun to play…?[^1]
 {% endbubble %}

 {% bubble Chiaki grin %}